 Just in front of the hall there is a small car park for six cars and there is plenty of street parking along St James's Road and also in other nearby roads.

-The Properties Committee supervises the maintenance and letting of the hall and ensures that it continues to be a valuable resource for the parish.
+The Properties Team supervises the hall's maintenance and the Administrator organises the Bookings and both ensure that it continues to be a valuable resource for the parish.